wildboar-foundation/wildboar/docs/guide/basics.rst

 n_timestep)`) and a multivarete time series is represented as an array of shape :python:`(n_samples, n_dims, n_timestep)`.

 Most algorithms in wildboar assumes that the time series are of equal length and without missing values.
 However, some datasets contain both missing values and/or have time series or dimensions of unequal length.
 Wildboar represents the `End-of-Sequence` identifier as :obj:`wildboar.eos` and *value is missing* by :obj:`numpy.nan`.
-The ``EoS`` value is a valid IEEE754 ``NaN`` value, and will be treated as :python:`True` by :obj:`numpy.isnan`, whereas :func:`wildboar.iseos` will treat :obj:`numpy.nan` as :python:`False`.
+The ``EoS`` value is a valid IEEE754 ``NaN`` value, and will be treated as :python:`True` by :obj:`numpy.isnan`, whereas :func:`~wildboar.utils.variable_len.is_end_of_series` will treat :obj:`numpy.nan` as :python:`False`.

 .. note::
    By having ``EoS`` treated as ``NaN``, we can ignore it and just treat them